elomaur/100-days-of-code/log.md

 **Today's Progress**: Continued working on challenge 2.
 Still getting errors.

 **Thoughts:** Started working on the exercise from "Learn C# in one day" to get a broader understanding of what I am missing

+# R1 Day12: November 4, 2018

+**Today's Progress**: Finished challenge 2.
+I ended up watching the solution video after struggling to figure out the solution on my own, however, I was surprised to find out that I wasn't far of the actual solution as much as I thought.
+I have a better understanding of how to instantiate objects.
+More practice should solidify the concept.

+**Thoughts:** Watching the answer helped clarify the concept even though I was disaapointed in myself for not finding the solution on my own at first.